tustin2121/James_Somerton_Transcripts/_videos/5OxH1rqBAgw.md

 </james>
 <from {% include citation for=page.cite.plagiarized.pink_triangle at="p.25-26" %}>

-<mark>A fourth factor compounded the deepening crisis was the rapid rise in unemployment, especially after 1929 New York Stock Exchange crash, which toppled half of the financial institutions in central Europe.</mark> Austrian banks collapsed first, then a number of leading German banks.
+<mark>A fourth factor compounding the deepening crisis was the rapid rise in unemployment, especially after 1929 New York Stock Exchange crash, which toppled half of the financial institutions of Central Europe.</mark> Austrian banks collapsed first, then a number of leading German banks.
 In January 1930, <mark>the number of unemployed workers rose from 1.5 million to 3.2 million.
-Some economists estimate the actual number to have been more than six million by 1933.</mark> Many of the unemployed were teenagers or in their early twenties; they waited in endless lines before the welfare agencies to receive their meagre welfare stamps worth less than twenty dollars a month.
-On every corner, peddlers offered trinkets nobody wanted; street singers and itinerant musicians played endlessly in courtyards for people who could not afford to drop a few into their empty caps.
+Some economists estimate the actual number to have been more than six million by 1933.</mark> Many of the unemployed were teenagers or in their early twenties; they waited in endless lines before the welfare agencies to receive their meager welfare stamps worth less than twenty dollars a month.
+On every corner, peddlers offered trinkets nobody wanted; street singers and itinerant musicians played endlessly in courtyards for people who could not afford to drop a few pennies into their empty caps.
 Many young men, without hope, sullen and bewildered, were filled with a rage that knew no release.
 Many began to join the extremist parties of both the left and the right; many joined first the left, then the right.
 The promise of dramatic change suddenly made sense.
 Men were hungry too long, and now they were angry and desperate.

 </from>
 </compare>